What does “Number changed to Primary” mean on my iPhone?

 Enter your Passcode then, tap “Erase iPhone” to reset it.
 Once your device reboots, we recommend you set up your device as new after the reset.

-If this article was helpful, please share it so your friends can enjoy it, too.
+If this article was helpful, please share it with your friends so they can enjoy it too.